News Europe/H2020 at AMU

 Current programming: the last year of the H2020 program

-The calls for proposals are listed on the Funding Tender portal (European Commission site).
+Calls for proposals are listed on the Funding Tender portal (European Commission website).

-The work programmes in the framework of the special call linked to the European Green Deal, expected in the second half of 2020, are available on request (submission early 2021).
+The work programmes under the special call linked to the European Green Deal, expected in the second half of 2020, are available on request (submission early 2021).

 In view of the wealth and diversity of news on European calls for proposals and calls for tender, these are sent by e-mail to the Europe thematic mailing lists.